 Key messages

-To maximise their impact and drive global sustainable development, multilateral organisations must capitalise on their comparative advantages — including their expertise, global reach, and ability to leverage private finance.
-The OECD conducts analyses to inform its members’ multilateral aid strategies, and improve co-ordination and complementarity among multilateral stakeholders.
+By capitalising on their comparative advantages – including their expertise, global reach and ability to leverage private finance – multilateral organisations maximise their impact.
+The OECD conducts analyses to inform its Members’ multilateral aid strategies, while improving co-ordination and complementarity among development stakeholders.

-Adequately supporting and resourcing multilateral organisations empowers them to actively contribute to both short-term and long-term development objectives.
+With proper support, multilateral organisations can contribute to both long and short-term development objectives.
 The OECD provides insights and policy guidance to strengthen development co-operation providers’ multilateral strategies and practices.

 Context

-The multilateral system has become a major channel of development co-operation
+The multilateral system is a major channel of development co-operation

-Development co-operation providers employ a mix of funding modalities to support multilateral action
+Development co-operation providers use a mix of funding types to support multilateral action

 Multilateral organisations hold key roles in the development finance landscape

-In 2022, multilateral organisations committed a total of USD 231 billion from their core resources to support developing countries.
-Among these organisations, multilateral development banks, led by the World Bank Group, mainly provide non-concessional development finance.
-In contrast, other multilateral institutions, such as the United Nations agencies, typically offer concessional support.
+For example, multilateral development banks, led by the World Bank Group, mainly provide non-concessional development finance with terms that reflect market rates.
+Other institutions, such as United Nations agencies, typically offer concessional support with softer terms.

 -